DJ LeMahieu Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.81 team ERA that ranks seventh across all MLB pitching staffs.
+- The Rangers have a 3.78 team ERA that ranks sixth across all league pitching staffs.

-- The Rangers surrender the fifth-fewest home runs in baseball (76 total, one per game).
+- Rangers pitchers combine to surrender the fifth-fewest home runs in baseball (76 total, one per game).

-- The righty's most recent time out was on Saturday against the Toronto Blue Jays, when he tossed six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's most recent appearance came on Sunday against the Toronto Blue Jays, when he threw 2 1/3 innings, surrendering six earned runs while giving up six hits.

-- The 28-year-old has put up an ERA of 2.92, with 5.4 strikeouts per nine innings, in 16 games this season.
-Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.